NewsGuyTor/eth2-ubuntu/README.md

 #### Install Prometheus

-Find the URL to the latest amd64 version of Prometheus at https://prometheus.io/download/.
+Find the URL to the latest linux-amd64 version of Prometheus [here](https://prometheus.io/download/).
 In the commands below, replace any references to the version 2.22.1 to the latest version available.

 ```console
 cd